Jumbo Reverse Mortgage and Proprietary Reverse Mortgage Loans

 The obvious downside is the same as the upside… with a jumbo loan – or a HECM reverse mortgage with a high loan amount – you are simply borrowing more money.
 And, if you take out that money in cash then you will be accruing more interest.

-However, many high-value homeowners choose to take their loans as a line of credit where you only pay interest on the sum you actually use.
-And, as with all reverse mortgages, you don’t have interest payments during the term of the loan nor should you owe more than the value of the home at the time the loan is ended.
+However, though not available on most proprietary jumbo products, many high-value homeowners choose to take the HECM as a line of credit where you only pay interest on the sum you actually use.
+And, as with all reverse mortgages, you don’t have interest payments during the term of the loan, nor should you owe more than the value of the home at the time the loan is ended.
 And, so long as you reside in the home, you will always retain ownership.

 Are There Limits on How to Spend a Jumbo Reverse Mortgage?
 Are There Limits on How to Spend HECM Reverse Mortgage Loan Amounts on High-Value Homes?

 There are absolutely no limits on how you can spend your jumbo reverse mortgage.
 Nor are there any with a HECM.
-However, you must pay off any liens against your home, including any balance on your mortgage – which is true of the jumbo products as well.
+However, in all cases you must pay off any liens against your home with a HECM, including any balance on your mortgage – which is not always the case with jumbo products.

 Retirees have used Reverse Mortgages to fund: